Ronin1702/KaiChen_PortfolioSite/README.md

-# KaiChen_PortfolioSite for Week 2 Challenge
+# PortfolioSite for Week 2 Challenge

 ## Descrption
 This is our second homework project websit for my personal portfolio.